TRY: seeing your on life this very day as a journey and as an adventure.

 If I could turn back time, I don’t know what I’d change.
 Perhaps I’d have had the difficult conversations.
 The ones we tip-toed around and ignored.

 I would realise that what’s strong is also fragile.
-Anyone can turn on you at the drop of a hat.
+Anyone can turn on you without taking one last glance.
 Nothing is guaranteed, everything is transient, but what’s life without taking that chance?

 Experience is the hardest kind of teacher.
 It gives you the test first and the lesson afterwards.